 Here Wollstonecraft depicts the hysterics of the asylum tenants, whose near animal sounds are combined with the psychosis of “fancy.”
 In Coleridge’s definition of the fancy, this proliferation of groans, shrieks, whistling, startling, and tones of misery offers an associative series of unsynthesized sensations.
-The hysteric’s “discharge of affect” affects both the other, the passerby, but more noxiously “their own body” as an “indefinite repetition” (Cixous 18).
-These hysterical effusions are, as Cixous notes, both disruptive and conservative at the same time: they “revolt and shake up the public, the group, the men, the others to whom they are exhibited” and yet they destroy the hysteric in the process (5).
-Cixous’s commentary on hysteria has affinities to Wollstonecraft’s critiques of sensibility in The Vindication, for how the cult of feeling, luxury, and delicacy evanesce women from the male, rational symbolic.
-Yet, unlike The Vindication, in Maria, Wollstonecraft indicates affect as a contagious effusion that has the potential to disrupt the public (asylum visitors, conscientious readers) with some disruptive import outside the symbolic from which women are exiled.
+The hysteric’s “discharge of affect” affects both the other, the passerby, and, more noxiously, “their own body” as an “indefinite repetition” (Cixous and Clément 18).
+These hysterical effusions are, as Cixous and Clément note, both disruptive and conservative at the same time: they “revolt and shake up the public, the group, the men, the others to whom they are exhibited” and yet they destroy the hysteric in the process (5).
+Cixous and Clément’s commentary on hysteria has affinities to Wollstonecraft’s critiques of sensibility in The Vindication—for instance, how the cult of feeling, luxury, and delicacy evanesce women from the male, rational Symbolic.
+Yet, unlike in The Vindication, in Maria, Wollstonecraft indicates affect as a contagious effusion that has the potential to disrupt the public (asylum visitors, conscientious readers) with some disruptive import outside the Symbolic from which women are exiled.
 We might read such affect as revolutionary, if we consider the walls of the asylum as the cages of the symbolic order that imprison women but for their ravaging groans and shrieks that both pervade and move beyond its bars.

 These ululations are answered by Maria’s vision of her baby: “Her infant’s image was continually floating on Maria’s sight” (Maria 162).
-The conjuring of infant’s image interrupts these hysterics with a piece of the symbolic, yet one that is not entirely stable there, as it variably exists, “continually floating on” the horizon of sight.
-Here, Wollstonecraft separates herself from Irigaray’s famous dictum that women cannot become psychotic because they lack a proper signifying system that is not borrowed from a phallic signifying economy, “because she remains an outsider, herself (a) subject to their norms” (Speculum 71).
+The conjuring of the infant’s image interrupts these hysterics with a piece of the Symbolic, yet one that is not entirely stable there, as it variably exists, “continually floating on” the horizon of sight.
+Here, Wollstonecraft separates herself from Irigaray’s famous dictum that women cannot become psychotic because they lack a proper signifying system that is not borrowed from a phallic signifying economy “because she remains an outsider, herself (a) subject to their norms” (Speculum 71).
 Maria’s flimsy delusion of her babe keeps her both intoxicatingly fevered and sane at the same time.
-This first object manifests the baby as a maternal possession—the infant as the only piece of the symbolic a mother has intimate knowledge of and thus the right to possess as she grows through revolutionary breast feeding.
+This first object manifests the baby as a maternal possession—the infant as the only piece of the Symbolic a mother has intimate knowledge of and thus the right to possess as she grows through revolutionary breast feeding.
 The infant likewise presents a double of the mother, who, in gestation and early maternity, is temporarily inviolable should the biopolitical order wish to succeed.
-This language of the symbolic momentarily offers the entangled infant-and-mother as the delusion of a being outside the Oedipal order and yet within the maternal symbolic.
-Similar to Ettinger, Wollstonecraft offers a glimmer of a maternal Real in a matrixial borderspace of interaction and co-creation.
-Rather than the interactions between babe and mother producing iterative part-objects, in Maria they flicker as the delusional dream of a symbolic that might glancingly exist outside the law of the father.
-The baby, of course, is born within George Venebles’ grasp as his paternal property, yet Maria can still fleetingly imagine the infant as newborn, without the stain of the Oedipal.
+This language of the Symbolic momentarily offers the entangled infant-and-mother as the delusion of a being outside the Oedipal order and yet within the maternal Symbolic.
+Similar to Bracha Ettinger, Wollstonecraft offers a glimmer of a maternal Real in a matrixial borderspace of interaction and cocreation.
+Rather than the interactions between babe and mother producing iterative part-objects, in Maria they flicker as the delusional dream of a Symbolic that might glancingly exist outside the law of the father.
+The baby, of course, is born within George Venebles’s grasp as his paternal property, yet Maria can still fleetingly imagine the infant as newborn, without the stain of the Oedipal.